hQamonky/YtMusicDownloader/README.md

 # YtMusicDownloader
 YtMusicDownloader is a python service that downloads music from YouTube automatically.
-Service is manageable through an integrated API.
+The service is manageable through an integrated API.
+In case you don't want to use a client that uses the API, you can also use the service through the integrated web interface accessible from the /ui/home endpoint.
 YtMusicDownloader uses youtube-dl to download files.
 Shout-outs to them and [here](https://ytdl-org.github.io/youtube-dl/) is their website.
 To see features and usage of the API, refer to ["YtMusicDownloader/docs/API User Guide.md"](https://github.com/hQamonky/YtMusicDownloader/blob/master/docs/Api%20User%20Guide.md). this document is also available on "/" once the web server is running.
 The project integrates docker and the simplest way to use it is to clone the whole project and use docker.
 This guide will go over on how to do this, but you can refer to the [docker documentation](https://docs.docker.com/) for any problems or if you want to configure more advanced stuff yourself.
 # Installation
 ## 1. Install Docker
 ### Linux (debian based)